helix-editor/helix/README.md

 This will install the `hx` binary to `$HOME/.cargo/bin`.

 Now copy the `runtime/` directory somewhere.
-Helix will by default look for the runtime inside the same folder as the executable, but that can be overriden via the `HELIX_RUNTIME` environment variable.
+Helix will by default look for the runtime inside the config directory or the same directory as executable, but that can be overriden via the `HELIX_RUNTIME` environment variable.

-> NOTE: You should set this to <path to repository>/runtime in development (if
-> running via cargo).
+> NOTE: running via cargo doesn't require setting explicit `HELIX_RUNTIME` path, it will automatically
->
-> `export HELIX_RUNTIME=$PWD/runtime`
+> detect the `runtime` directory in the project root.

 If you want to embed the `runtime/` directory into the Helix binary you can build it with: